Debunking the Drug Detox Myths

-Misinformation about detox creates doubt that it really works.
-Common myths that generate fear and apprehension about it can prevent an addict from seeking lifesaving treatment.
-As a vital part of recovery from addiction, drug detox offers a true chance for addicts to change direction and regain a healthy lifestyle.
+Misinformation and drug detox myths create doubt that the process works.
+Common myths that generate fear and apprehension about it can prevent an addict from seeking life-saving treatment.
+As a vital part of recovery from addiction, drug detox offers a genuine chance for addicts to change direction and regain a healthy lifestyle.
 An examination of the facts may help an addict disregard false claims and enter a safe treatment program that produces results.
 Fears vanish when the facts are understood.

 - Getting Rid of Toxins

 Drug use creates a residue of chemical substances that can harm the body.
 The accumulation of drug residue tends to make stopping use complicated, and flushing the system is a preliminary step in recovery.